 Eco-Landscaping Makes Sense

 Eco-friendly landscaping offers a wide range of landscape design possibilities that can help your home look great while minimizing chemical fertilizers, reducing water consumption and saving money.
 Lawns and gardens also provide valuable green space and help increase infiltration and decrease the flow of water off your lot.
-This in turn reduces the demands on the storm sewer system and can decrease contaminants entering the North Saskatchewan River.
+This reduces the demands on the storm sewer system and can decrease contaminants entering the North Saskatchewan River.

 - A well-placed line of evergreens on the north and west side of your home provides shelter against winter winds and reduces your home’s demand for heat